nus-cs2103-AY2122S1/ip/docs/README.md

 ## Usage

+**Due to the way data is stored, users are not allowed to input semicolons (;).**

 ### Adding tasks
-Tiger can help you keep track of 3 types of tasks: Todos, Events and Deadlines.
-When a task is added, Tiger will display a string representation of the task, as such:
+The string representation of a task is as such:
 ```
 [T|E|D] [H|M|L|X] [task description] [task date]
 ```
-`T, E, D` denotes a Todo, Event or Deadline respectively, and `H, M, L` denotes a tasks of high, medium or low priority respectively. `X` marks completed tasks.
+`T, E, D` denotes a Todo, Event or Deadline tasks respectively. `H, M, L` denotes a tasks of high, medium or low priority respectively. `X` marks completed tasks.

 _________________________

-To add a new Todo, the usage is: `todo [task description] /priority [H|M|L].` The `/priority` command is optional.
+To add a new Todo, enter `todo [task description] /priority [H|M|L].` The `/priority` command is optional.

 Example: `todo homework` adds a new Todo named "Homework".